jameschapman19/cca_zoo/docs/joss/paper.md

 # Statement of need

-Much of the methods research in CCA and PLS methods has been coded in R. Despite this, the python ecosystem for multiview learning now provides a few options. [scikit-learn] contains standard implementations of both CCA and PLS for two-view data which plug into their mature API. [pyrcca] contains implementations of ridge regularised and kernelized two-view CCA.
-The embed module of [mvlearn] is perhaps the closest relative of our package, containing implementations of ridge regularised and kernelized multi-view CCA.
+Much of the methods research in CCA and PLS methods has been coded in R. Despite this, the python ecosystem for multiview learning now provides a few options. scikit-learn contains standard implementations of both CCA and PLS for two-view data which plug into their mature API. pyrcca contains implementations of ridge regularised and kernelized two-view CCA.
+The embed module of mvlearn is perhaps the closest relative of our package, containing implementations of ridge regularised and kernelized multi-view CCA.
 They also implement a reference deep CCA using pytorch but its lack of modularity makes it somewhat unflexible for application or development.

-[cca-zoo] extends the existing ecosystem by providing implementations of a number of models for sparse regularised CCA which have found popularity in genetics and neuroimaging where signals are contained in a small subset of variables.
+cca-zoo extends the existing ecosystem by providing implementations of a number of models for sparse regularised CCA which have found popularity in genetics and neuroimaging where signals are contained in a small subset of variables.
 With applications like these in mind, we also have tried to make it as simple as possible to access the learnt model weights to perform further analysis in the feature space.
-Furthermore, [cca-zoo] contains modular implementations of deep CCA as well as the only installable implementation of multiview deep CCA.
-Finally, [cca-zoo] adds generative models including variational and deep variational CCA as well as higher order canonical correlation analysis with tensor and deep tensor CCA.
+Furthermore, cca-zoo contains modular implementations of deep CCA as well as the only installable implementation of multiview deep CCA.
+Finally, cca-zoo adds generative models including variational and deep variational CCA as well as higher order canonical correlation analysis with tensor and deep tensor CCA.

 # Implementation

-[cca-zoo] models are built in a similar way to those in [scikit-learn].
+cca-zoo models are built in a similar way to those in scikit-learn.
 The user first instantiates a model object and its relevant hyperparameters.
 Next they call the model's fit() method.
 After fitting, the model object contains its relevant parameters such as weights or dual coefficients (for kernel methods) which can be accessed for further analysis.
 For iterative models, the model may also contain information about the convergence of the objective function.
 After the model has been fit, its transform() method can be used to project views into latent variables and score() can be used to measure the canonical correlations.

+The package is accompanied by documentation and a number of tutorial notebooks which serve as both guides to the package as well as educational resources for multiview learning methods.

 # Conclusion

-[cca-zoo]
+`cca-zoo`

-We hope that [cca-zoo] will help researchers to apply and develop Canonical Correlation Analysis and Partial Least Squares models and continue to welcome contributions from the community.
+We hope that cca-zoo will help researchers to apply and develop Canonical Correlation Analysis and Partial Least Squares models and continue to welcome contributions from the community.

 # Citations